SoftwareEngineering-HomeWork/application-tracking-system/readme.md

 2. Bookmark option for the job recommendations
 3. Enhanced Search to fetch latest job opportunities
 4. Updated country list that now supports 120+ countries
-5. Updated skills list so that you can present your profile without missing on any skill
-6. Refactorization of Class components into functional components which makes the code more maintainable

 #### Bug fixes
 1. Undefined profile image.